Scientific Name

 Description

-Hoodia pilifera is a succulent shrub with erect greyish-green to brown-green stems with tubercles fused below the middle into 20 to 34 angles along the stem, each tipped with a stiff grey to brown spine.
-The stems are up to 32 inches (80 cm) tall and 2.4 inches (6 cm) in diameter.
-Flowers are pinkish-brown, dark purple to almost black inside, reddish-green outside, and appear in summer.
+Hoodia pilifera is a succulent shrub with erect, greyish-green to brown-green stems with tubercles fused below the middle into 20 to 34 angles along the stem.
+The stems can grow up to 32 inches (80 cm) tall and 2.4 inches (6 cm) in diameter.
+Each tubercle is tipped with a weak, grey-to-brown spine.

 Hardiness